turbot/steampipe-plugin-aws/docs/tables/aws_cloudwatch_alarm.md

 ```

-### Get metric attached to alarm based on a single metric
+### Get the metric attached to each alarm based on a single metric

 ```sql
 select